📃 Transaction Information

 - Anticipating Refund: for transactions where a refund or other credit is expected, such as on tax

 If this box is checked, you will need to fill out the p-card form and submit special documentation.
-See link for how to complete a p-card form in this situation.
+See How do I submit a form or check for a personal expense? for how to complete a p-card form in this situation.

 A fraudulent charge is a special situation that doesn’t quite follow the flow of filling out a normal p-card form.
 If you need to check this box, see How do I request a temporary spending increase on my p-card? on what to properly do in this situation.